DSA2019: Opening up Development

 50 years of openness

-The Development Studies Association annual conference for 2019 will be hosted by the Open University in partnership with British Overseas NGOs for Development, or BOND.
+The Development Studies Association annual conference for 2019 will be hosted by the Open University.
 In 2019 the Open University will be 50 years old.
 In the late 1960s it blazed a trail for widening access to higher education underpinned by a strong social justice mission.
 Today, the OU still stands for ‘openness’ in terms of people, places, methods and ideas, and it is this theme that will frame the DSA’s annual conference.

 What does ‘opening up development’ mean?